 What is a CE?

 A conservation easement (CE) is a tax incentive vehicle created in the US Treasury regulations.
 Its purpose is to remove qualified rights from real estate.
 The conveyance of that right is a grant deed like any other real estate grant deed with one significant difference; the right conveyed cannot be used by the grantee.
 By becoming a grantee, the entity accepts the responsibility to watch and enforce what restrictions the seller has imposed on the land; forever.The grant conveyance is a liability rather than an asset.

-To qualify, a right removed (like development or discontinued use of land for a habitat preservation), must achieve some natural resource conservation public policy on the books at either the local, state or federal levels.
+To qualify, a right removed (like sub-division or parcilization rights) must achieve some resource conservation public policy on the books at either the local, state or federal levels.
 Almost anything imaginable can qualify, but in order to sell it, there needs to be an interested and capable buyer.

 What do Land Trusts Do?

-Although some land trusts have a significant private sector experience within their staff and board members, If they are perceived to be representing a landowner’s interests, they can loose their charter or their funding source.
-Land trusts tend to be perceived as landowner advisors, and often take on that role.
-But a buyer or buyer’s agent advising a seller is simply a lack of fiduciary integrity
+Although a rare land trust may have significant private sector experience within their staff and board members, If they are perceived to be representing a landowner’s interests, they can loose their charter or their funding source.
+Land trusts tend to be perceived as landowner advisers, and often take on that role.
+But a buyer or buyer’s agent advising a seller is simply a lack of fiduciary integrity.